 If you loved chewy, soft peanut butter cookies as a kid, you are going to fall in love all over again with this almond flour cookie recipe!
 The combination of brown sugar with peanut butter keeps them ultra soft, even after they have cooled.

-To offset the density of almond flour, both baking soda and baking powder are used to help with loft and leavening.
-I used creamy peanut butter to mimic old school peanut butter taste, but almond butter may also be used.
+We don’t want cakey loft, but an old school homemade cookie texture, nice and chewy without greasiness.
+A mixture of baking soda and baking powder helps offset denseness when making 100% almond flour only cookies.
+I also used creamy peanut butter to mimic old school peanut butter taste, but almond butter may also be used.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Bake for 10 minutes, or until just set.
+Bake for 10 minutes, or until just set.
 Allow them to cool for 5 minutes on the baking sheet before transferring to a cooling rack.
+Enjoy and share…or not.

 I tested the recipe both ways.
 It did not have an affect on how much the cookies spread or texture, so it does not have to be refrigerated.